Okinawa (Naha) Japan

 Flying with Jetstar

-There are multiple flights daily between Tokyo and Osaka, both of which offer connecting Jetstar flights to other domestic and international destinations.
+There are multiple flights daily between Tokyo, Osaka and Nagoya, which offer connecting Jetstar flights to other domestic and international destinations.

 Find cheap flights to Okinawa